F-3r/dragon_checkers/README.md

 ## can I add my own checks?

 well yeah.
-Just open the `Checkers::Checks` module and add methods there, those will be available to send to your checks.
+Just open the `Preflight::Checks` module and add methods there, those will be available to send to your checks.

 Take a look to the checks already implemented there, should be easy to add new ones!

 ## How can I change the reporting formatting?
-Similarly, open the `Checkers::Printer` class and override or replace methods in there.
+Similarly, open the `Preflight::Printer` class and override or replace methods in there.
 Ugly and effective :rofl: